 The following sections describe what to do if one or more of the TimesTen processes appears to be unavailable:

 If you receive an error that indicates the TimesTen subdaemon has stopped, inspect the user error log, as described in "Using the logs generated by the TimesTen daemon".

 If the TimesTen daemon crashes, it cannot send anything to the user error log, but the subdaemons send a 'main daemon vanished' message to the log before exiting:

 09:24:13 Err : 4375 ------------------: Main daemon has vanished

 Restart the daemon.
-The next connection to each data store causes TimesTen to recover from the checkpoint and transaction log files.
-See "Working with the Oracle TimesTen Data Manager Daemon" in the Oracle TimesTen In-Memory Database Operations Guide.
+The next connection to each database causes TimesTen to recover from the checkpoint and transaction log files.
+See "Working with the TimesTen Data Manager Daemon" in the Oracle TimesTen In-Memory Database Operations Guide.

 If you experience a crash by one of the TimesTen processes on a UNIX system and have exhausted all of the diagnostic options, check to see if TimesTen has generated a core file.
 Use the